 The trail meanders along a quiet farmland track before traversing a wooden boardwalk that consists of a steady climb to the mountain face.
 Here a stepped boardwalk climbs through steep terrain and boulder fields before reaching a summit plateau.
 This boardwalk was constructed in order to protect the rare and sensitive blanket bog habitat that stretches here as far as the eye can see.

 A rough mountain path negotiates the wild summit plateau for a few kilometres before reaching an ancient cairn (the remains of a burial mound dating from the Bronze Age 2,500-500 BC) that stand at 666 meters (2,182 ft) above sea level.
 On a good day you’ll enjoy 360 degree views of the Sligo Mountains, Upper Lough Erne, The Atlantic Ocean as well as counties Cavan, Leitrim and Donegal.

-The ‘Stairway to Heaven’ is only 40 minutes from the Hotel.
+The ‘Stairway to Heaven’ is less than 40 minutes drive from Hotel Kilmore .